After their parents' relationship ended, the twins were separated and began two very contrasting lives.

 Yufe joined the Israeli Navy, worked on a kibbutz, and eventually moved with his father to San Diego to run a small store.

 Stohr had a radically different upbringing.
 After moving to Germany with his mother, he was baptized as a Roman Catholic.
 After his grandmother decided it was safer for him, he joined the Hitler Youth, an organization for young people in the Nazi Party.
 Following the war, he moved to the Ruhr where he married and had two children.

 They both knew they had a twin, but knew nothing about the other and spent 21 years apart before finally meeting.
 Yufe’s wife had encouraged the meeting, not realizing just how glaring the differences were between the two.

 The reunion was awkward, to say the least.

-Storh spoke almost no English, and Yufe used mostly Yiddish, but that wasn’t the worst part.
+Stohr spoke almost no English and Yufe used mostly Yiddish, but that wasn’t the worst part.

 It would be another 25 years before the pair met again.

 In 1979, Yufe’s wife, Ona, read a story in People magazine about the Minnesota Twin Family Study.
 She encouraged Yufe to apply, along with his brother.
 The families had stayed in touch only by holiday card, and Ona felt this was an opportunity to finally form a relationship.

 To Yufe’s surprise, Stohr agreed and the pair decided to meet at the Minneapolis airport.

 Once again, the two showed up wearing almost identical outfits.
 They both had receding hairlines.
 Even their facial hair was the same.